SeanXC/PI_PICO-EasySetup/README.md

 # PI_PICO-EasySetup
-This is a repo for those student who want to set up Raspberry Pi Pico development environment in VSCode.
+This is a repo for those students who want to set up Raspberry Pi Pico development environment in VSCode.